Edwin O. Reischauer: World War II and afterward

 On September 14, 1942, three years before the end of World War II, Reischauer, then an instructor in Far Eastern languages at Harvard University, wrote the "Memorandum on Policy towards Japan."
 It laid out a plan on how the US could attain its postwar objective of "winning the peace" in Asia.

-According to late 20th-century Japanese historian Takashi Fujitani, the memo revealed a "condescension toward Japanese people" and a "purely instrumentalist and manipulative stance."
+According to historian Takashi Fujitani, the memo revealed a "condescension toward Japanese people" and a "purely instrumentalist and manipulative stance."
 In the abstract to his article, "The Reischauer Memo: Mr. Moto, Hirohito, and Japanese American Soldiers," Fujitani wrote:

 Already at this early date in the war, Reischauer proposed retention of the Japanese emperor as head of a postwar “puppet regime” that would serve U.S. interests in East Asia.
 He also argued that Japanese Americans had until then been a “sheer liability” and that the United States could turn them into an “asset” by enlisting them in the U.S. military.
 He reasoned that Japanese American soldiers would be useful for propaganda purposes – that is, to demonstrate to the world and particularly the “yellow and brown peoples” that the United States was not a racist nation.

 Myth of saving Kyoto

 During the war, Reischauer served as a Japan expert for the US Army Intelligence Service.
 A myth developed after the war that he had prevented the US from a nuclear bombing of Kyoto.
 Robert Jungk, in his memoir about the war and atomic scientists, claimed that Reischauer convinced his boss to persuade Secretary of War Henry L. Stimson not to bomb Kyoto, and to have it crossed off the black list of potential sites.

 Reischauer specifically denied that popular myth:

 I probably would have done this if I had ever had the opportunity, but there is not a word of truth to it.
 As has been amply proved by my friend Otis Cary of Doshisha in Kyoto, the only person deserving credit for saving Kyoto from destruction is Henry L. Stimson, the Secretary of War at the time, who had known and admired Kyoto ever since his honeymoon there several decades earlier.

+In the process of refuting the myth concerning himself, Reischauer perpetrated another myth, in that both of Stimson's visits to Kyoto came more than 30 years after he and his wife married, meaning that they weren't a "honeymoon".